 When the Spanish arrived in the Americas they were vastly outnumbered by the natives.
 The Spanish military never rose past 2% of the native population during this time, yet they were able to conquer the largest empires of that time.
-They accomplished these great feats by many means.
+They accomplished these great feats by any means.

 Firstly, the technology the conquistadors used was superior to the technology of the natives.
 They fought most nude troops with weapons made of wood and lesser metals.
 Their armor was made of steel and iron which made it difficult for the natives to pierce.

 The Europeans would often use a tactic called divide and rule which systematically separated large enemies into smaller factions.
 By defeating one small faction at a time you weaken the large enemy.
-It is effective in conquering a larger enemy and by prohibiting smaller entities from forming alliances.
+It is effective in conquering a larger enemy and prohibiting smaller entities from forming alliances.

-Thirdly, war in Europe had raged for centuries after the fall of Rome.
+Thirdly, the war in Europe had raged for centuries after the fall of Rome.
 This resulted in men being well-trained and well-educated in warfare.
 Europe had some of the best soldiers in the world and they knew how to kill men and how devastate populations.

-The Aztecs were devastated with smallpox and did not have the antibodies to fight them off.
-While men died from disease in Europe many of these conquistador armies were hardened men whose bodies had fought the disease off, therefore it did not devastate them like it did the natives.
+The Aztecs were devastated by smallpox and did not have the antibodies to fight them off.
+While men died from the disease in Europe many of these conquistador armies were hardened men whose bodies had fought the disease off, therefore it did not devastate them like it did the natives.

 Fifthly, The Spanish had trained animals for war for centuries.
 The Spanish Mastiff was a full armored war dog that was fearless and unleashed against nude troops.
 These dogs had been trained to kill men and were highly effective in intimidating native armies.

-Lastly, the culture of these two civilizations were different.
+Lastly, the cultures of these two civilizations were different.
 The natives had a hunter-gatherer mentality and wars were often fought over long periods of time with many rituals.
 Their resources such as metals and animals were used to support their hunter-gatherer culture and not war.